 The Web Cache Communication Protocol (WCCP) allows the server to be enabled for transparent redirection to discover, verify, and advertise connectivity to one or more web-caches.
 You can configure FortiADC as a WCCP server to redirect HTTP/HTTPS VS traffic to 3rd party device for caching or more security inspection.

-Allows FortiADC DNS service to send zone notification to secondary servers, and also receive and process incoming zone transfer message from secondary servers.
+Allows FortiADC DNS service to send zone notification to slave servers, and also receive and process incoming zone transfer message from slave servers.

 Customer can provide a public IP address for the GLB discovered virtual server address, which is necessary for the deployment which whose server is behind NAT.

 The Radius Change of Authorization (CoA), defined in RFC5176, provides a mechanism to dynamically change the attributes of an AAA session after the user or device is authenticated.
 By this feature, FortiADC can process CoA messages from external Radius server and send the traffic to the right dynamic authorization server through persistence.